-In 2022, the library started a brand-new book club to raise awareness of Ojibwe culture and teach children, parents, librarians, and educators about the water resources, with a focus on the Great Lakes.
+The library offers a book club to raise awareness of Ojibwe culture and teach children, parents, librarians, and educators about water resources, with a focus on the Great Lakes.
 Each month, the virtual book club reached about a dozen people.
 Participants expressed that the experience made them proud of their culture.
 Library staff also created a guide for librarians and information professionals about Traditional Ecological Knowledge, and added Ojibwe word keys to existing teaching kits about fish and freshwater ponds.